Getting a Mortgage on a Concrete House

 Cornish Units

-The most common type of “temporary” PRC (precast reinforced concrete) constructions are known as Cornish Units.
+The most common type of “temporary” PRC (precast reinforced concrete) construction is Cornish Units.

 These are mostly located throughout Cornwall and surrounding areas, originally built after the Second World War.